ETIMC/Report/typst/sections/Sprint 1.typ

 Requirement 3 (Ableton Live) was introduced to further offload sound generation from the microcontrollers to a computer, enabling greater flexibility in sound selection and ensuring higher audio quality.
 Ableton Live was chosen due to its robust MIDI handling, real-time performance capabilities, and wide adoption in both amateur and professional music production.
 Although this choice imposes a dependency on a separate computer, limiting the flexibility mentioned in requirement 2 in @table:usabilityRequirements, it was decided that the advantages in terms of sound choice and audio quality outweighed this limitation.
 The host acts as the central connector in the system, interfacing between the controllers (Requirement 4: Wireless Connection) and Ableton Live, ensuring smooth communication and coordination across all components.

-Requirement 4 (Wireless Connection) was defined as there would be both a host and a controller.
-These two elements would have to communicate, and therefore, WiFi was the technology of choice.
+Requirement 4 (Wireless Connection) was defined as since there would both be a host and multiple controllers, they would all have to communicate.
+WiFi was therefore chosen as the data communication protocol of choice since it provides a lot of physical flexibility.
 In relation to the prior requirement, it was logical to also include requirement 7 (Low Power Consumption) to ensure that the product would not need wiring.
 This consideration further informed the inclusion of requirement 8 (Plug and Play), emphasizing that the product should function immediately upon being powered on, without the need for complex configuration.

 Both requirement 5 (NFC Reader) and requirement 6 (Screen) were defined in correlation to @table:usabilityRequirements's requirement 4 (Feedback).
 Requiring an NFC reader for the product's usability was inspired by retro gaming consoles and traditional train stamping tickets (danish: klippekort), and adding a screen would make it easy to display which instrument sounds were currently in use and generally provide feedback to the user.